 Alternatively you can type your message in the Alexa app, and she will then read it out in her voice instead of using a recording of your voice.

 For more details see our guide to Alexa messaging and calling.

 There's also the ability to broadcast messages on all your Echo devices.
 Ask Alexa on any Echo and say "Alexa tell everyone dinner is ready" and she will announce it around the house.

 Amazon has given Alexa many witty responses: you just need to know what to ask.
-We’ve put together a great list of questions you can ask to get funny responses.
+We’ve put together a list of 95 things you can ask Alexa to get funny responses.
 One quick example is "Alexa, tell us a joke".

 And there’s a selection of games you can play.
 So try saying the following:

 - Alexa, play rock, paper, scissors